Emma Lake, Saskatchewan

 Emma Lake is an unincorporated place in the Canadian province of Saskatchewan.

 Geography

 Emma Lake is in north-central Saskatchewan within the District of Lakeland No. 521.
-It shares the southern shore of Emma Lake with the communities of Sunnyside Beach to the west and Neis Beach to the east.
+It shares the southern shore of Emma Lake with the communities of Sunnyside Beach to the west and Nies Beach to the east.

 Attractions

 Emma Lake is a recreational community with access to beaches, campgrounds, and resorts.
 It is also near Great Blue Heron Provincial Park.
 Emma Lake Golf Course is an 18-hole, par-71 course with a total of 5,787 yards, a pro shop, and a licensed restaurant.

 Transportation

 Access to the community is from Highway 263.